-- Child nutrition programs (e.g., school lunch, school breakfast, after school snack and summer foodservice programs) will comply with or exceed federal, state and local requirements and will follow USDA Dietary Guidelines for Americans that will be accessible to all children. - Qualified child nutrition professionals will provide all students with access to a variety of affordable, nutritious and appealing foods that meet the health and nutrition needs of students. - All foods and beverages sold or served to students on school campuses during the instructional day will comply with the current USDA Dietary Guidelines for Americans (including vending machines, à la carte foods, beverage contracts, concession stands, school stores and canteens, school parties and fundraising) are subject to national Smart Snacks nutritional standards.
+- Child nutrition programs (e.g., school lunch, school breakfast, after school snack and summer foodservice programs) will comply with or exceed federal, state and local requirements and will follow USDA Dietary Guidelines for Americans that will be accessible to all children. - Qualified child nutrition professionals will provide all students with access to a variety of affordable, nutritious and appealing foods that meet the health and nutrition needs of students. - All foods and beverages sold to students on school campuses during the instructional day are subject to national Smart Snacks nutritional standards.
 Federal law allows States to authorize a limited number of exceptions to these standards for infrequent food-based fundraisers that do not meet Smart Snacks standards.
 These exemptions cannot apply to canteens, vending machines, or school stores that regularly sell food throughout the school year.